mviereck/x11docker/README.md

 - `virtualgl`:  option `--virtualgl`, hardware accelerated OpenGL in xpra and Xephyr. (http://www.virtualgl.org)
 - `kaptain`:  x11docker-gui

 #X servers to choose from
 x11docker creates a new X server on a new X socket.
 Instead of using display :0 from host, docker images will run on segregated display :1 or display :2 ... (with exception from option `--hostdisplay`)
  - `--xpra`: A comfortable way to run single docker GUI applications visible on your host display is to use xpra.
  - `--xephyr`: A comfortable way to run desktop environments from within docker images is to use Xephyr.
 Also, you can choose this option together with option `--wm` and run single applications with a host window manager in Xephyr.
 The desktop will appear in a window on your host display.
  - `--X11`: Second core X server: To switch between displays, press `[CTRL][ALT][F7] ...
 [F12]`.
 Essentially it is the same as switching between virtual consoles (tty1 to tty6) with `[CTRL][ALT][F1] ...
 [F6]`.
 To be able to use this option, you have to execute `dpkg-reconfigure x11-common` first and choose option `anybody`.
  - `--hostdisplay`: Sharing host display: This option is least secure and has least overhead.
 Instead of running a second X server, your host X server on display :0 is shared.
 Occuring rendering glitches can be fixed with insecure option `--ipc`.

+#Hardware accelerated OpenGL rendering
+Software accelerated OpenGL is available in all provided X servers.
+The image needs an OpenGL implementation to profit from it.
+The easiest way to achieve this is to install package `mesa-utils` in your image.
+Some applications need package `x11-utils` to be installed in image, too.

+Immediate GPU hardware acceleration with option `--gpu` is quite fast and secure to use with a core second X server.
+As for now, it works with options `--X11` and `--hostdisplay` only.
+It can get additional speed-up with insecure option `--ipc`.

+ Mediate GPU hardware acceleration for OpenGL / GLX with option `--virtualgl` is possible with VirtualGL.
+Other than option `--gpu`, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
+For use with trusted images only.
+Needs VirtualGL to be installed on host.

+Using hardware acceleration can degrade or break container isolation.
+Look at table in section "Security".

+Known to work with AMD and Intel onboard-chips using open source drivers.
+Reports of tests with different setups of graphics cards and drivers are appreciated.

+#Pulseaudio sound support
+x11docker supports pulseaudio sound over tcp.
+For this to use, package `pulseaudio` needs to be installed on host and in docker image.

 #Usage in terminal
 To run a docker image with new X server: